aprsworld/camWebGrid/README.md

 settings.js
 ---
 `settings.js` is where you set up what cameras you would like to show along to their refresh rates and all other parameters.
 In `settings.js` there is the settingsObj which is a javascript object that holds all of the settings and a function called `additionalSettings()`.
 Each settings is an array and must be set up carefully:
+ * `title`: Not required. change the page title, otherwise leave it out or set it to `undefined` to use the title set in the html.
  * `sourceURL`: REQUIRED!
 This is the source URL of the webcam.
 This array MUST be the same size as `sourceRefreshSeconds` as they are both required.
 Another important thing to note is that the `sourceURL` needs to be URI encoded.
 This can be done by using `encodeURIComponent("http://example.com")`
  * `sourceRefreshSeconds`: REQUIRED!
 This is the interval, in seconds, the webpage checks for a new image.
 This array MUST be the same size as `sourceURL` as they are both required.
  * `sourceLinkToFullURL`: Not required.
 This is the url clicking on the image will take you to.
 If it is not set, the image will not have a link attached to it.